 Middle School English Language Arts Lesson Plans

-Time4Learning’s award-winning approach to teaching middle school language arts involves motivating 6th, 7th, and 8th graders with interactive lessons and multiple activity types.
+Time4Learning’s approach to teaching middle school language arts involves motivating 6th, 7th, and 8th graders with interactive lessons and multiple activity types.
 Middle school language arts focuses on phonics, fluency, grammar, spelling, vocabulary, reading comprehension, writing processes and more.
 The goal for the program is to help students develop strategies for active reading and clear writing.
 The standards-based curriculum will prepare middle schoolers for the rigors of high school level English courses.

 On this page, you will find helpful information about:

-English Language Arts Lesson Plans for Middle School by Grade
+English Language Arts Lesson Plans by Grade

 6th grade language arts lesson plans: Time4Learning’s 6th grade language arts curriculum is broken up into two parts: 133 language arts lessons and 205 language arts extensions.
 At the end of this coursework, 6th grade students should be reading non-fiction texts with ease as well as analyzing them more deeply.
 They will use resource materials both for research and for writing assignments that can be backed up with evidence.

 7th grade language arts lesson plans: Time4Learning’s 7th grade language arts curriculum is broken up into two parts: 122 language arts lessons and 74 language arts extensions.
 At the end of this coursework, 7th grade students should be examining texts more closely and analyzing the relationships within text and between multiple texts.
 They should also be gaining mastery of most grammar rules to create writing that is clear, concise, and well-structured.